insidethedata/keyword-report/README.md

 the TextRank algorithm which is a variation of the PageRank algorithm developed by Google.

-Keywords are determined on a per document basis with the highest weighted words making up the first 10 etc. This ensures that important words for each document are identified as opposed to just words which are important across every document.
+Keywords are determined on a 'per document' basis with the highest weighted words making up the first 10 etc. This ensures that important words for each document are identified as opposed to just words which are important across every document.

-The keywords are lemmatised meaning that two words which share the same stem are treated as the same word.
+The keywords are lemmatised, meaning that two words which share the same stem are treated as the same word.
 For example `work` and `worked`.

 Once up to 10 keywords have been determined per document, word stems are